Fever in cats

 - Accelerated breathing

-- Gastrointestinal complaints such as Vomiting or Diarrhea
+- Gastrointestinal complaints such as vomiting or Diarrhea

 The greatest danger of fever is that the cat becomes dehydrated.
 If your cat drinks little , has a dry nose and dry stools, it could be dehydrated.
 To check its fluid balance, you can squeeze a fold of skin on your cat's back with your fingers.
 If this fold disappears very slowly, your cat is not taking in enough fluids.
 In these cases, it is advisable to consult a veterinarian who can reduce the fever and prevent dehydration.